pulumi/pulumi-hugo/themes/default/content/blog/helm-release-resource-for-kubernetes-generally-available/index.md

 If you aren't already familiar with using Pulumi with Kubernetes, head on over to [Pulumi's getting started guide for Kubernetes]({{< relref "/docs/get-started/kubernetes/" >}}) first.

 1. In your chosen Kubernetes Pulumi project, make sure the referenced version of the Pulumi-Kubernetes SDK is at least `v3.15.0`.
-2. Helm Release support is configured to target the relevant cluster pointed to by the Kubernetes provider associated with it and no additional configuration is required by default.
-However, more advanced configuration options are supported, see the provider configuration [documentation]({{< relref "/registry/packages/kubernetes/api-docs/provider/#helmdriver_nodejs" >}}) for more details.
+2. Like other Kubernetes resources managed by Pulumi, the target cluster for Helm Release is configured with a [Provider]({{< relref "/registry/packages/kubernetes/api-docs/provider">}}).
+The default options work for typical cases, and we also provide [advanced configuration options]({{< relref "/registry/packages/kubernetes/api-docs/provider/#helmdriver_nodejs" >}}) for private registries, etc.
 3. Refer to the instructions for your chosen language in the [resource documentation]({{< relref "/registry/packages/kubernetes/api-docs/helm/v3/release/#create" >}}) to create a Helm Release resource.

 Lets look at a concrete example of Helm Release in action.
 In the following snippet we install [Redis](https://redis.io/) through a Helm Chart in each of the supported Pulumi languages using the new Helm Release resource: